 However, for a new skateboard coming out of the box assembled, you will have to remove the trucks from it since most skateboard decks arrive sealed with the trucks outside the wrap.
 You would not want to easily pull the seal off, leaving some debris between the spacing block and the deck.

 Since you will have to put your skateboard on the ground or some flat surface, you need to secure a neat working station.
 To accomplish it, look for a wide table or at least a clean floor.
 Ensure that your working surface will not cause scratches to your deck once you begin removing the trucks.

-A pro-tip: if you have a soft but non-slip cloth with you, place it where you’ll position your skateboard.
+A pro tip: if you have a soft but non-slip cloth with you, place it where you’ll position your skateboard.
 This step will further help prevent scratches or dents to your deck and reduce the chances of the deck slipping to either side.

-Steps on How to Take Trucks Off a Skateboard
+Steps on Taking Trucks Off a Skateboard

 Taking your skateboard’s trucks off should not be too hard for you.
 But to avoid mistakes some skateboard users commit, refer to the step-by-step procedures below.

 Step 1.
 Prepare all the tools you need

 Before grabbing your tools, decide which set you would like to use first.
 You can use a T-tool alone or a spanner-and-screwdriver combination.